David A. Arnold

 David A. Arnold (March 15, 1968 – September 7, 2022) was an American stand-up comedian, sitcom writer, producer, and actor.

 Stand-up comedy

 Arnold began performing in 1997.
 He performed at the Canadian Montreal Comedy Festival, on Jamie Foxx Presents Laffapalooza (Comedy Central) with Jamie Foxx and Cedric the Entertainer, The Tom Joyner Show, Baisden After Dark, Comics Unleashed with Byron Allen, ComicView (BET), The Mo'Nique Show (BET), Entourage (HBO) and Def Comedy Jam.

+In 2020 David released his first comedy special 'Fat Ballerina' on Netflix.
+Following up with 'It Ain't For The Weak' in 2022.
+Both were filmed in Cleveland, Ohio.

 Screenwriter and actor

 Arnold served as writer and producer for the Netflix revival series Fuller House.
 He wrote episodes of several comedy shows, including Bigger (BET+), Meet the Browns (TBS), The Rickey Smiley Show (TV One), Raising Whitley (OWN), Tyler Perry's House of Payne (TBS), and The Tony Rock Project (MyNetworkTV).

 In 2021, Arnold created the Nickelodeon show That Girl Lay Lay and served as showrunner for the series.
 He appeared in several television series including Meet the Browns, A Series of Unfortunate People and The Tony Rock Project.

 Arnold had two stand-up comedy specials on Netflix, David A. Arnold: Fat Ballerina and It Ain't For The Weak (July 2022).